Title 30: Public Service

 (L) other energy providers.

-(e) The department shall conduct public hearings on the final draft and shall consider the evidence presented at such hearings in preparing the final plan.
-The plan shall be adopted no later than January 1, 2004, and shall be submitted to the general assembly.
+(e) The Department shall conduct public hearings on the final draft and shall consider the evidence presented at such hearings in preparing the final Plan.
+The Plan shall be adopted no later than January 1, 2016 and readopted in accordance with this section by every sixth January 1 thereafter, and shall be submitted to the General Assembly each time the plan is adopted or readopted.
+The provisions of 2 V.S.A. § 20(d)(expiration of required reports) shall not apply to the submission to be made under this subsection.

-(g) The director shall annually review that portion of a plan extending over the next five years.
-The department, through the director, shall annually extend the plan by one additional year; and from time to time, but in no event less than every five years, institute proceedings to review a plan and make revisions, where necessary.
-The five-year review and any interim revisions shall be made according to the procedures established in this section for initial adoption of the plan.
+(g) The Director shall annually review that portion of a Plan extending over the next six years.
+The Department, through the Director, shall biennially extend the Plan by two additional years; and from time to time, and in any event every sixth year, institute proceedings to review a plan and make revisions, where necessary.
+The six-year review and any interim revisions shall be made according to the procedures established in this section for initial adoption of the plan.
+The six-year review and any revisions made in connection with that review shall be performed contemporaneously with readoption of the Comprehensive Energy Plan under section 202b of this title.